Freelance Writing Markets Paying $1000 Per Article or More

 Sierra

 Sierra is a bimonthly national magazine from the Sierra Club.
 They accept freelance submissions for both features and departments on conservation and other environmental issues.
-Features range from 2000-4000 words with payments starting at $1.00 / word (and going to $1.50 / word for well-known writers).
-Departments run 250-1000 words and pay $250-1000 unless otherwise noted in the guidelines.
+Features range from 3000-4500+ words with payments starting at $1.00 / word (and going to $1.50 / word for well-known writers).
+Only select departments are open to freelance contributions.

 If you're looking for more freelance writing opportunities for your pitch list, you can search or browse the full collection of writers' markets.